PRQL/prql-query/README.md

 For querying and transforming data stored on the local filesystem, `prql` comes in with a number of built-in backend query processing engines.
 The default backend is [Apache Arrow DataFusion](https://arrow.apache.org/datafusion/).
 However [DuckDB](https://duckdb.org/) and [SQLite](https://www.sqlite.org/) (planned) are also supported.

-When a `--from` argument is supplied which specifies a data file, the PRQL query will be applied to that data file.
-An appropriate `from <table>` pipeline step will automatically be inserted and should be ommitted from the query:
+When `--from` arguments are supplied which specify data files, the PRQL query will be applied to those files.
+The files will be referenced in the queries by the names f0, f1, ... in the order they are encountered.
+For convenience, a `from f0` pipeline step will automatically be inserted at the beginning of the query unless the query already begins with a `from ...` step, so you can write something like the following:

     $ prql --from examples/data/chinook/csv/invoices.csv "take 5"
     +------------+-------------+-------------------------------+-------------------------+--------------+---------------+-----------------+---------------------+-------+